CassieShumway/fm-designsystem/index.md

 title: Welcome
 ---

 The Design System by Fannie Mae, called FDS, creates a unified experience that embodies a consistent look and feel.
-FDS providesv a central repository for both internal and external teams to build consumer-grade digital products in a scalable and repeatable way.
+FDS provides a central repository for both internal and external teams to build consumer-grade digital products in a scalable and repeatable way.

 FDS is a living, breathing document that contains all of our visual assets (components, iconography, color palettes, grids, etc) and code.